 Electrical cardioversion is a procedure in which a brief electric shock is given to the heart to reset the heart rhythm back to its normal, regular pattern (normal sinus rhythm).
-The shock is given through paddles or patches applied to the outside of the chest wall.
+The shock is given through patches applied to the outside of the chest wall.
 In some situations an external defibrillator, which has paddles, might be used.

 Usually, the person is sedated.
 If the person is conscious, medicine is given to control pain and to cause the person to relax to the point of being nearly unconscious during the procedure.

 After cardioversion, the person's heart rate and blood pressure are monitored.

 Additional drugs to help prevent heart rhythm problems from recurring (antiarrhythmic drugs) may also be given before and after the procedure.
 If antiarrhythmic drugs are not used after cardioversion, the heart may be at greater risk of going back into a fast heart rate.